Cracking Open the Story of Nuts

 - Have the students watch the Food Label Smarts video to learn about Nutrition Facts labels and how to read them.

-- Keeping the students in their same groups from Activity 1, provide each group with a package of or the Nut Nutrition Facts Card for their previously assigned nut.
+- Keeping the students in their same groups from Activity 1, provide each group with a package of or the Nut Nutrition Facts Card (Raw Nuts) for their previously assigned nut.
 (Safety Note: Use the cards instead of bringing nuts into the classroom if you have any students with food allergies.)
 Hand out a Nut Nutrition Comparison activity sheet to each student.

 - Using the information from their Nut Nutrition Facts Card, each group should fill in the information for their nut on their Nut Nutrition Comparison activity sheet.